kayceesrk/kayceesrk.github.io/_posts/2026-06-13-an-oxcaml-book-that-runs.md

 one that runs.

-This post is about why I built it that way, how I wrote it (with a lot of help from an LLM, under careful review), and the pieces I think are genuinely new.
+This post is about why I built it that way, how I wrote it (with a lot of help from an LLM, under careful review), and the parts I think are new.

 <!--more-->